FriendsOfTYPO3/extension_builder/Documentation/User/Index.rst

    A simple way to find out, if a model is an aggregate root or not, is to consider if you can retrieve objects of this model by requesting them from another model or not.
    So if you create a post model and a blog model, it is obvious that the blog is the aggregate root and the post is not.
-You can retrieve posts by requesting them from the blog model: $Blog->getPosts().
+You can retrieve posts by requesting them from the blog model: $blog->getPosts().

 Open the action panel and select the options you need.
 All actions you select will be configured as allowed actions for your plugin.